``` ```

 Reranking Models

 Initial retrieval casts a wide net.
-A reranker—another neural network—scores each candidate against the actual query, promoting truly relevant passages.
+A reranker, another neural network, scores each candidate against the actual query, promoting truly relevant passages.
 Without reranking, retrieval often returns factually accurate but irrelevant content which can impair reasoning, a problem seen with orthopaedic learners too.

 Two Parallel Systems: V33 and V41

-We maintain two parallel RAG implementations, each serving different reliability and capability requirements.
+Two parallel RAG implementations, each serving different reliability and capability requirements.

 V33: Single-Scale Chunking

 Production-stable.
 Proven reliability.
-Better than available alternatives.
+Hand-tuned performance.

 • Architecture: Fixed-size chunks with overlap

-• Collection: documents
+• Collection: Single-scale chunks

 • Strength: Predictable behavior, well-tested